expandedinterface/expandedinterface.github.io/_artifacts/hai.ku.md

 >>>

 It is done.
 I straighten my back, clean the stylus carefully with a silk handkerchief, and place it back in its recess on the workstation’s wooden frame.
 I stand up, bow slowly, and leave.
 The low, reverberating hum might have changed in tone; but it might also be my imagination.
 Later that evening, during communal dinner, a courier hovers to my table and positions a folded piece of parchment in front of me.
 I unfold it slowly, doing my best to hide my excitement.
 The message reads: `X2B emissions increased by 27 units per second.
-Oscillation stable within +-0.2 range`.
-I smile in satisfaction and continue eating my supper.
+Oscillation stable within +-0.2 range.` I smile in satisfaction and continue eating my supper.